andycasey/smhr/WISHLIST.md

 - [ ] Summarise chemical abundances from all spectral_models, such that the abundances used for RT are updated *and* this can be reduced again and exported to FITS tables.
 - [ ] Parse radiative transfer options from the session file and update that directly in the session.
 - [ ] Optimization of stellar parameters given spectral models, including covariance matrix + jacobian.
+- [ ] Uncertainties in stellar parameters given uncertainties in linear fits of excitation balance.
+- [ ] Propagate uncertainties from stellar parameters to all "acceptable" spectral models.

 *Medium*:
 - [ ] An edit list widget for wavelength regions in the RV tab. #gui